svr-js/svrjs-nextjs-website/pages/docs/config/reverse-proxy-config.md

 In order to use SVR.JS as a reverse proxy, you need to install reverse-proxy-mod SVR.JS mod.
 [Download this mod.](https://svrjs.org/mods)

 Configuration file of reverse-proxy-mod is _reverse-proxy-config.json_ inside SVR.JS installation directory.
-Keys of configuration object are domain names (or paths from reverse-proxy-mod 1.1.1), for which it's settings apply.
+Keys of configuration object are domain names (or paths from reverse-proxy-mod 1.1.1), for which its settings apply.
 Values are object with those properties:

 - _hostname_ - Hostname of origin server.
 - _port_ - Port of origin server.